HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_16.jpg)

-Clean and use, clean and place in zip bag for shipping.
+Clean the shield if necessary, and use.
+If preparing for transport, clean the shield, and pack into a sealable bag.